-The winners of the First Edition of the Elinor Ostrom Award on Collective Governance of the Commons have been announced at the XIV International Association for the Study of the Commons (IASC) Global Conference.
+Nominations for the Elinor Ostrom Award are due by the 30th of August, 2014.
 The award, which honors the legacy of Elinor Ostrom reflects her own passion for research on the commons, collective action, and related institutions, as well as her legacy of mentoring young researchers and colleagues.
-The first recipients of the award include practitioner groups, senior scholars and young scholars.

 Resilience Practice builds on the insights of Resilience Thinking published in 2006, extending the line of enquiry from how much in the way of shocks natural systems can handle to how can these systems that sustain us be managed to strengthen their resilience.
 Published in August 2012, Resilience Practice answers a growing call for the need to better understand how to implement resilience in the day-to-day management of social-ecological systems.
 For more information or to order the book, visit the publisher websites: Island Press andCSIRO.